spencer-p/aoc2024/day17/recap.md

 i think this is what i had in mind in the beginning, but couldn't grasp how i'd be able to run the whole program in reverse. turns out the only part i needed to reverse was the shift right before the jump.

+part 3:

+I rewrote the vm with a match statement, nice and succinct.
+I also wrote my search function as a proper backtracking recursive search.
+My original solution could only "backtracking" by incrementing A upwards until previous values (bits above the 3 lowest) got tampered with, which could be slow for more complex cases.

+I think this solution could still be slow for complex cases since there are possibly 8^n solutions.
+The input is well crafted to have low branchiness.